A Survey on Deep Hashing Methods: Deep Supervised Hashing

-where $\delta$ and $\rho$ are two hyper-parameters.
-And $w_(r_i,r_j)$ is the weight for the triplet that given by The form of weight comes from Normalized Discounted Cumulative Gains\cite{jarvelin2017ir} score and $Z$ is a normalization constant which can be omitted.
-Besides, bit balance and weight regularization are also added to the loss function.
-DSRH improved deep hashing by ranking list and surrogate loss, especially on multi-label image datasets.
+The form of weights comes from Normalized Discounted Cumulative Gains \cite{jarvelin2017ir} score and $Z$ is a normalization constant which can be omitted.
+Besides, the bit balance loss and weight regularization are added to the loss function.
+DSRH improves deep hashing by the surrogate loss, especially on multi-label image datasets.